valemicolgarcia/valemicolgarcia/README.md

 ### Some facts about me 💫
 - 💻 Computer Engineering Student at UNLP
 - 🧠 Very excited about Machine Learning
-- 🔍Currently learning about Deep learning and NLP
 - 🛼 I love artistic skating